Parramatta Eels: 2016 salary cap breach

 The discovery by the NRL in 2016 of salary cap breaches, over a period of four years, resulted in it stripping the Parramatta club of the twelve competition points the club has accrued so far in the 2016 NRL season.
 In addition to being fined $1 million, Parramatta also had its 2016 NRL Auckland Nines title revoked.
 On 19 July 2016 the Parramatta Leagues Club board was sacked by the Independent Liquor and Gaming Authority, and an administrator appointed.
 This effectively also removed the Parramatta board as the seven directors on both boards were the same people.
-Max Donnelly, of Ferrier Hodgson was appointed as administrator.
+Max Donnelly, of Ferrier Hodgson was appointed administrator.
 At the time of the 12-point deduction, Parramatta were sitting 5th on the ladder but then found themselves at 14th position.

 Prior to the start of the 2016 NRL season, the Parramatta Eels faced the prospect with starting the season on −4 points due to salary cap indiscretions in 2015, however the NRL was satisfied with governance changes at the Eels and no points were deducted.

 However, it was revealed in March that third-party payments had been made by several companies to several players, which is strictly prohibited in the NRL.

 On 3 May 2016, NRL CEO Todd Greenberg announced that the club would be docked the twelve competition points they have accrued so far this season, as well as fined $1 million and stripped of the 2016 NRL Auckland Nines title it won in February.
 In addition, the NRL also announced that the Eels would not be able to accrue any further competition points until they fall under the salary cap, which they were reported to be $500,000 over as of 3 May 2016.
 Five officials, including chairman Steve Sharp, deputy chairman Tom Issa, director Peter Serrao, chief executive John Boulous and football manager Daniel Anderson, were also sacked.

 On 9 July, after over two months of club officials contesting the preliminary penalties, Parramatta were handed an additional punishment with the deduction of their for/against points tally accumulated from rounds 1 through 9.